ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 > like a beautiful flower, brigthly colour, but without scent
 > even so useless is the well utter speech of one who does not act accordingly

-If you recite about renunciation, sacrifice your wordly hopes, throw them up, eat whatever this bodymin throws up, with no disgust, don't react to it, like maha kassapa eating the finger of the leper.
+If you recite about renunciation, sacrifice your wordly hopes, throw them up, eat whatever this bodymin throws up, with no disgust, don't react to it, like maha kassapa eating the finger of the lgper.
 Be real, open yourself, uncover what's covered...

 [ the ox obeys the spirit of the taming ... and lies down next to the tamer ]